Q & A

 Q: What are your hardest scenes to write?

 A: Believe it or not, the hardest scenes are the ones where there is violence involved, especially when it is a character I care about.
 Someone special, someone kind.
 I hate killing off characters, even when I know that it is absolutely necessary to move the story forward.
 Erin, in War's End: The Storm, whew, that was a HARD one.
-I literally wrote before the scene and after the scene and put it off for a few days to mentally gear myself up for it.
+I literally wrote before the scene and after the scene and then put it off for a few days to mentally gear myself up for it.
 And I cried, buckets of tears, snot, headache, the works, while writing it.
 I also found the short story At the Gates which appears in G581: Plague Tales hard to write.
 Unrequited love in the face of annihilation, what a thing!

 Q: Do you believe in writer's block?